cronyo/cronyo/README.md

 ## Examples

 * `cronyo --help` - prints a help screen.
 * `cronyo configure` - opens your editor so you can edit the config.json file.
-Use it to update your redis settings.
+Use it to update your namespace and signing key.
 * `cronyo preflight` - runs preflight checks to make sure you have access to AWS.
 * `cronyo deploy` - deploys the code and configs to AWS automatically.
 * `cronyo export` - exports all existing cron rules to yaml